-In 2011 the Institute launched a new Collaborative Research Grant Program designed to provide modest funding to small groups of young scholars who are seeking to carry out substantive research on projects related to the core research mission of the IGLP.
+The IGLP Collaborative Research Grant Program is designed to provide modest funding to small groups of young scholars who are seeking to carry out substantive research on projects related to the core research mission of the IGLP.
 All projects funded through this Program would be promoted as sponsored Research Initiatives of the Institute for Global Law and Policy at Harvard Law School.
-Learn more About IGLP Collaborative Research Grants.

 Current IGLP Alumni Collaborative Research Initiatives include: